celcion/openwrt-xiaomi-r4c/README.md

 ### Requirements

 I hate when doing simple things requires you to install a crapload of dependencies.
 So, I managed to narrow it down to just two dependencies - Linux and Docker.
+So, you need:

 * Some modern Linux with latest Docker installed
 * Some modern web browser to work with router's web UI